 Dwellings within approximately 1km of a proposed solar PV development that may have a view of the PV panels should be assessed.
 Terrain heights and an additional height to account for the solar panel and eye level within the relevant floor of the dwelling should also be considered.
+Dwellings are not typically assessed for building developments.

-Roads within approximately 1km of a proposed solar PV development that may have a view of the PV panels should be assessed.
+National roads, or those with greater significance, within approximately 1km of a proposed solar PV development that may have a view of the PV panels should be assessed.
 Terrain heights and an additional height to account for the solar panel and eye level of a road user should also be considered.
+Roads are not typically assessed for building developments.